top of page

 The words on the stone

-by Kate Summerscale, BookPage
+Kate Summerscale, BookPage

 ‘At first, I could find no trace of Robert Coombes’ life after 1912, but eventually, on a website about Australian cemeteries, I came across a photograph of his gravestone in New South Wales.’